ndelitski/rancher-alarms/README.md

 ### Environment variables

 #### Rancher settings
- - `RANCHER_ADDRESS` the only required parameter here if you are running, host:port format of your rancher server
+Could be ignored if you are running inside Rancher environment (service should be started as a rancher agent though)
+ - `RANCHER_ADDRESS`
  - `RANCHER_PROJECT_ID`
  - `RANCHER_ACCESS_KEY`
  - `RANCHER_SECRET_KEY`